nikhilzarad/Angular-Interview/README.md

 > Since the above service method returns an Observable which needs to be subscribed in the component.

+**_HTTP Interceptors_**

+Interceptors are sitting in between your application and the backend.
+By using interceptors you can transform a request coming from the application before it is actually submitted to the backend.
+The same is possible for responses.
+If a response arrives from the backend the interceptor can transform that response before it arrives in your application.

+**_HttpReuest_**

+**GET**

+HttpClient.get() method returns an Observable and lets you read the data from the server.

+getUsers(): Observable<User> {
+return this.http.get<User>(this.url);
+}

+**POST**

+We must send a user object to server to post the user details.
+Hence, HttpClient.post() takes an argument user along with the url where the request body is to be sent and the headers (httpOptions)

+postUsers(user): Observable<User> {
+return this.http.post<User>(this.url, user, this.httpOptions);
+}

+**PUT**
+This method is almost similar to post().
+I’m updating a user record based on the id field.
+Hence, a new url is to be constructed based on userId so that no other objects are disturbed.

+updateUser(userId, user): Observable<User> {
+const putUrl = this.url + '/' + userId;
+return this.http.put<User>(putUrl, user, this.httpOptions);
+}

+**DELETE**
+I’m deleting a user object by capturing the userId.
+So, construct a new url which deletes the specific user based on the id.

+deleteUser(userId): Observable<{}> {
+const deleteUrl = this.url + '/' + userId;
+return this.http.delete(deleteUrl, this.httpOptions);
+}

 ## Angular Pipes

 **_What are pipes? _**